[UC38] Transformer Load Increase Assessment Tool

 The Utility Problem

-With an increasing number of requests for new connections in the distribution grid, such as businesses, households, EV chargers etc., it is important to have a capacity management plan in place to ensure that the distribution grid can accommodate the new connections without compromising the reliability and quality of service for existing customers.
+With an increasing number of new connection requests in the distribution grid, such as businesses, households, EV chargers, heat pumps, etc., it is important to have a capacity management plan in place to ensure that the distribution grid and the transformers within it can accommodate the new connections without compromising the reliability and quality of service for existing customers.
+It is, therefore, necessary to assess the load changes for these new connection requests.

 Request a full solution description document of this use case or request a demo with our technical team to learn more about how to develop other use cases using the Awesense Energy Transition Platform.